 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your health care provider about the meaning of your specific test results.

 What Abnormal Results Mean

 A positive ELISA result is abnormal.
 This means antibodies were seen in your blood sample.
 But, this does not confirm a diagnosis of Lyme disease.
 A positive ELISA result must be followed up with a Western blot test.
 Only a positive Western blot test can confirm the diagnosis of Lyme disease.

 For many people, the ELISA test remains positive, even after they have been treated for Lyme disease and no longer have symptoms.

-A positive ELISA test may also occur with certain diseases, such as rheumatoid arthritis.
+A positive ELISA test may also occur with certain diseases not related to Lyme disease, such as rheumatoid arthritis.

 - Excessive bleeding

 - Infection (a slight risk any time the skin is broken)

 Lyme disease serology; ELISA for Lyme disease; Western blot for Lyme disease